owaym/student-success-prediction-MLproject/README.md

-# student-success-prediction-MLproject
+# Student Success Prediction in Education

+## Overview

-Education is an important part of our lives and even during pandemic we continued getting the education through online or offline resources.
-Moreover, the recent advances has been influential in education field and it has become essential for the institutions to adapt to these changes.
-The aim of this paper is to present the results of a project done by the researchers given about.
-We have used an public dataset which has been used in different articles.
-The aim of the project was to answer the questions if it is possible to predict the students’ success based on the features collected through
+Education plays a crucial role in our lives, and even during the pandemic, we continued to receive education through both online and offline resources.
+Recent advancements in educational technologies have greatly influenced the field of education, and it has become essential for institutions to adapt to these changes.

+The purpose of this project was to explore whether it is possible to predict student success based on features collected through the Open University (OU) dataset.
+Additionally, we aimed to investigate whether the demographics of students can be used to predict their achievements.

+## Dataset

-Open University (OU) and if the demographics of the students can be used to predict their achievement.
-The dataset consists of 7 different courses which are presented to the students via online platforms.
-We used this dataset and tried to predict students’ success.
-The model was trained by using Python 3.0.
-We have implemented different types of algorithms to see how the performance changes.
+The dataset consists of 7 different courses presented to students via online platforms.
+This publicly available dataset has been used in various research articles, and for this project, we leveraged it to predict students' success.

+### Key Features of the Dataset:
+- Data related to student demographics.
+- Features from online courses, including course performance indicators.

+## Objective

+The main goal of the project was to:
+- Predict students' success using demographic features and course performance data.
+- Evaluate the impact of various algorithms on prediction accuracy.

+## Methodology

+The model was built using **Python 3.0**.
+Various machine learning algorithms were implemented to predict students' success and compare their performance:

+- **Random Forest**
+- **Decision Tree**
+- **Support Vector Machine (SVM)**
+- **FeedForward Neural Network**
+- **K-Nearest Neighbors (KNN)**
+- **Gradient Boosting (XGBoost)**
+- **Naïve Bayes**

+### Algorithm Performance:
+- **Best performing algorithm:** Random Forest.
+- **Poorest performing algorithm:** Naïve Bayes.

+## Challenges

+The dataset had several missing values, which posed challenges during the model training process.
+Additionally, predicting student success is inherently complex, as many factors influence the outcomes, such as personal, academic, and external factors.

+## Conclusion

-The algorithms used were Random Forest, Decision Tree, SVM, FeedForward Neural Network, K Nearest Neighbour, Gradient Boosting (XGBoost) and Naïve Bayes.
-Random forest was the best performing algorithm while the performance of Naïve Bayes was poor.
-The dataset had many missing values and as we also know the student’s success is dependent on many different factors.
-We hope that further research on student success prediction will contribute to the improvement or development of educational technology systems.
+The results of this project suggest that it is indeed possible to predict student success based on course data and demographics.
+While the Random Forest model showed the best performance, further research is required to refine the predictions, especially considering the complexity of student success.
+We hope that further research in this area will contribute to the improvement and development of educational technology systems.

+## Future Work

+- Improve data preprocessing and handling of missing values.
+- Investigate the inclusion of more complex features or external factors.
+- Explore other machine learning models and their combinations for better prediction.

+## Dependencies

+- Python 3.0
+- Libraries: `scikit-learn`, `pandas`, `numpy`, `matplotlib`, `xgboost`, etc.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.